 The terms “recruiting” or “recruitment” are regularly used in two very different connotations: hiring (and retention) practices and also recruiting into the profession itself.
 This article will focus exclusively on recruiting to the profession.
 There has been a shortage of science librarians since the 1950’s, or earlier, and yet the problem has still not been adequately resolved.
 While there is a general acknowledgement that something needs to be done, in many cases, practicing librarians seem to feel they only have impact in one particular area—encouraging library student assistants to pursue a library science degree.
 There are many other ways individual librarians can participate in recruiting, even on a very small scale.
 Recruiting need not be a daunting, time-consuming task.
 This article provides some radical ideas to get people thinking and acting in ways to improve the visibility and attractiveness of science librarianship as a profession...and not just by serving as a good role model for student assistants they may (or may not) supervise.

 June 22, 2012

 Pellack, Lorraine J., "Uncle Albert Needs You!
 Individual Recruiting Efforts are a Necessity and an Obligation" (2006).
 Reference and Instruction Publications and Papers.
-Paper 13.
+13.